mhejda/hugo_webpage/content/posts/the-murals-of-glasgow.md

 Murals to visit or take pictures of (in no particular order):

+* Are Ye Dancin by Conzo Throb, Ciarán Glöbel
+* As Good as Gold, on Buchanan Street, down the lane beside Princes Square.
+* Today We’re In Love Aren't We? by Cobolt Collective, Brown Street
 * Wind Power
 * The Lost Giant by Stormie Mills, Sauchiehall Lane
 * Charing Cross Birds by Rogue-One,